DHTMLX/scheduler-docs/data/howtostart_ruby.md

 If you use some other technology, check the list of available integration variants below:

+- howtostart_dotnet_core.md
+- howtostart_nodejs.md
 - howtostart_php.md
-- howtostart_nodejs.md
+- howtostart_php_laravel.md
-- howtostart_dotnet.md
+- howtostart_connector.md

 If you have Ruby on Rails installed, you can begin to implement the integration at once.
 Otherwise, you should install the framework by following the steps described in the [installation guide](http://guides.rubyonrails.org/getting_started.html#installing-rails).

-Once everything is ready, we can start completing the integration step by step.
+Once everything is ready, you can start completing the integration step by step.

 Step 1.
 Creating a Project
 -----------------------------